A publication of the Archaeological Institute of America

 Monte Testaccio has stood relatively undisturbed for more than 2,000 years in ancient Rome’s Emporium district, the main port on the Tiber River from the late Republic (second century B.C.) to the end of the empire in A.D.
 476. The trash heap was part of the everyday Roman landscape until a new city wall was built by the emperors Aurelian and Probus between A.D.
 271 and 280, effectively closing Monte Testaccio off from the river and ending its usefulness as a dump.
 After the fall of Rome, the area was largely abandoned, but Monte Testaccio always had a role in the city’s life.
 In the Middle Ages, it was used for religious festivals such as the Way of the Cross, owing to its resemblance to the hill of Calvary.
 The area around the hill was also the site of jousting tournaments and public spectacles.

+A 1570 painting shows a field next to Monte Testaccio hosting a joust.
+Over the centuries, the mountain was used for contests, to reenact the Way of the Cross, to store wine in caves cut into its sides, and as a park.
 Throughout the 19th century, excluding a brief moment in 1849 when Italian patriot Giuseppe Garibaldi used it as a gun emplacement during his fight for Italian unification, families went to Monte Testaccio for picnics.
 Wine merchants discovered that Monte Testaccio’s interior was remarkably cool, and deep caves were cut into the sides to create storage cellars that were in use until about 100 years ago.
 Even into the 20th century, Romans went to pick arugula and hunt rabbits on Monte Testaccio, until it was closed to the public more than a decade ago at a time when people used the park to shoot heroin instead of bunnies.
 Throughout the millennia, Monte Testaccio was sometimes thought to be a dumping ground for debris from the emperor Nero’s A.D.
 64 fire that destroyed much of the city, or for discarded funerary urns from the columbaria along the nearby Via Ostiense.
 The amphora sherds also provided a seemingly never-ending supply of tiles to refurbish the neighborhood and for visitors to take home as souvenirs.

 In 1872, Monte Testaccio attracted the attention of German archaeologist Heinrich Dressel, who came to Rome to study and catalogue the amphoras and their inscriptions.
 By reading the consular dates (years in which consuls, the highest non-imperial officers, were in power) on the amphoras, Dressel concluded that Monte Testaccio had been used as a dump from the reign of Augustus until the mid- to late third century A.D.
 Contrary to the opinion of contemporary French scholars who, perhaps not surprisingly, thought that the amphoras at Testaccio had held wine from France, Dressel claimed they had contained olive oil from the province of Baetica, the region of Spain that is now Andalusia.
 But for nearly 100 years after Dressel, scholars paid little attention to his discoveries.

+Project director José Remesal cleans dust from a handle stamp that he believes names the oil’s owner, who also may have had kilns to manufacture the containers.
+Archaeologists have excavated more than 100 of these kiln sites across southern Spain.
 Finally, in the 1960s, Spanish archaeologist Emilio Rodriguez Almeida came to Testaccio to investigate how and when the hill was formed.
 He discovered, and Remesal’s current excavations have confirmed, that it grew in two distinct phases—an eastern section in use from the Augustan era through the mid-second century A.D., and a later one on the western side used extensively until A.D.
 265, the latest consular date yet found.
 Remesal believes the sheer number of amphoras suggests Monte Testaccio had its own system of administration, although how this might have worked is unclear.

 The current team has also solved the mystery of how the mountain was actually formed.
 They discovered that amphoras without bases were filled with sherds and used to make artificial terraces.
 Additional sherds were dumped behind these “amphora walls” until the top of the wall was reached.
 Another row was then begun on top of it and set back a bit to form a sloping hill, which gradually grew to its current (and Remesal thinks close to final) height.